maruel/dlibox/go/pio/DESIGN.md

 * Poor usability of the core interfaces.

-## Contributions
+### Contributors

 * Lack of API stability; high churn rate.
 * Poor fitting of the core interfaces.
 * No uptake in external contribution.
 * Poor quality of contribution.
-* Duplicate drivers, without a clear way to define the right way.
+* Duplicate ways to accomplish the same thing, without a clear way to define the right way.

 ## Detailed design